frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/exercises/e3/e3s12.webp" style="width:100%">
       <figcaption>12.
-Add a 2" bolt circle for the motor.
-Constrain the center of the top left hole to be coincident with the center line between the pulleys. </figcaption>
+Add a 2" bolt circle for the motor with a circular pattern.
+Constrain the center of the top left hole to be coincident with the center line between the pulleys (coincident uses an infinite extension of the line) </figcaption>
     </figure>
   </div>